seanmor5/tpuserve/README.md

 ## Exporting Models

 tpuserve serves models from a *model repository*.
 A repository is just a directory where each subdirectory represents a model endpoint.
 Each endpoint requires a `model.hlo.txt` and a `config.json` file.
-See the [](configuration guide) for information on constructing model configurations.
-An example model repository looks something like:
+See `models` for examples of configurations.

 ```
 - models